-Caregivers do extremely difficult work every day and yet are widely underpaid.
+Caregivers perform extremely difficult work every day and yet are widely underpaid.
 This gap discourages otherwise excellent aides from pursuing a career in the home care industry.

-One way to address this shortage is for industry and community organizations to collaborate to offer high-quality training.
+One way to address the caregiver shortage is for industry and community organizations to collaborate to offer high-quality training.
 If home care agencies want to be seen as high-quality, they need to hire and train high-quality people.